-- Delisting of securities means permanent removal of securities of a listed company from a stock exchange.
-As a consequence of delisting, the securities of that company would no longer be traded at that stock exchange. - Delisting can be voluntary or compulsory. - SEBI has notified the SEBI (Delisting of Equity Shares) Regulations, 2009 by its publication dated June 10, 2009. - The delisting regulations are applicable to delisting of equity shares of a company from all or any of the recognised stock exchanges where such shares are listed. - There are certain circumstances as prescribed by the SEBI where delisting is not permissible. - Chapter III of delisting regulations gives an option to the listed company to either get itself delisted from all the recognised stock exchanges where it is listed or only from some of the few stock exchange(s) having nation wide terminals. - In voluntary delisting, a company decides its own to permanently remove its securities from stock exchange. - A recognised stock exchange may by order delist any equity shares of a company on any grounds prescribed under the rules made under section 21 of the SCRA, 1956. - When a company has been compulsorily delisted the company, its whole time directors, its promoters and the companies which are promoted by any of them shall not directly or indirectly access the securities market or seek listing for any equity shares for a period of ten years from the date of such delisting.
+- SEBI has notified the SEBI (Delisting of Equity Shares) Regulations, 2009 by its publication dated June 10, 2009. - The delisting regulations are applicable to delisting of equity shares of a company from all or any of the recognised stock exchanges where such shares are listed. - There are certain circumstances as prescribed by the SEBI where delisting is not permissible. - Chapter III of delisting regulations gives an option to the listed company to either get itself delisted from all the recognised stock exchanges where it is listed or only from some of the few stock exchange(s) having nation wide terminals. - In voluntary delisting, a company decides its own to permanently remove its securities from stock exchange. - A recognised stock exchange may by order delist any equity shares of a company on any grounds prescribed under the rules made under section 21 of the SCRA, 1956. - When a company has been compulsorily delisted the company, its whole time directors, its promoters and the companies which are promoted by any of them shall not directly or indirectly access the securities market or seek listing for any equity shares for a period of ten years from the date of such delisting.

-BidAn offer of a price to buy it as an auction.
-Business on the stock exchange is done through bids.
-Bid also refers to the price one is willing to pay.Delisting ExchangeThe exchange from which securities of a company are proposed to be delisted.Offer PricePrice at which units in trust can be bought it often includes an entry fee.
-It also refers to the price at which securities are offered to the public.Public ShareholdersIt means the holders of equity shares, other than the following: (a) promoters; (b) holders of depository receipts issued overseas against equity shares held with a custodian and such custodian.Working DaysIt means the working days of the SEBI.
+An offer of a price to buy it as an auction.
+Business on the stock exchange is done

+Bia through bids.
+Bid also refers to the price one is willing to pay.
+Delisting Exchange The exchange from which securities of a company are proposed to be delisted.
+Offer Price Price at which units in trust can be bought it often includes an entry fee.
+It also refers to the price at which securities are offered to the public.
+Public Shareholders It means the holders of equity shares, other than the following: (a) promoters; (b) holders of depository receipts issued overseas against equity shares held with a custodian and such custodian.
+Working Days It means the working days of the SEBI.